Modestas Paulauskas: Club career

+Paulauskas, nicknamed "Iron Modė", would often score half points for his team even before the introduction of the three-point line.

-Soviet national team
+National team career

+Then just 20-year-old Paulauskas debuted in the senior Soviet Union men's national basketball team during the EuroBasket 1965, led the Soviet team to a EuroBasket title and was named the FIBA EuroBasket MVP (he is the all-time youngest player to receive this award).
+Subsequently he won three more EuroBasket titles in the EuroBasket 1967, EuroBasket 1969, EuroBasket 1971, and a bronze medal in the EuroBasket 1973.

-Paulauskas was a part of the senior Soviet Union national basketball teams that won the bronze medal at the 1968 Summer Olympic Games, and the gold medal at the 1972 Summer Olympic Games.
+Paulauskas also was a part of the senior Soviet Union men's national basketball teams that won the bronze medal at the 1968 Summer Olympic Games, and the gold medal at the 1972 Summer Olympic Games.
 Paulauskas became the captain of the senior Soviet national team in 1969.

+Moreover, Paulauskas two-times became a FIBA World Champion in the 1967 FIBA World Championship, 1974 FIBA World Championship, and won a bronze medal in the 1970 FIBA World Championship.

+Paulauskas is the all-time most titled Lithuanian basketball player of the FIBA championships and Olympic Games.

 Coaching career

 After retiring from playing basketball competitions, Paulauskas worked as a coach of the Soviet Union junior national teams from 1977 to 1989.
 In the early 1990s, he was the head coach of his native club, Žalgiris Kaunas.
 After that, he coached basketball in schools, both in Lithuania and in Russia.